Mango (Jamshedpur): Demographics

+Languages

 Economy

 Mango's economy is mostly based on real estate and it is the largest hotspot for this sector.
 Apart from that Mango's economy is mostly based on motor parts manufacturing, selling & repairs and transportation.
 However, in recent years the area has also became a destination of information technology (IT) and business processing outsource (BPO).
 Aegis have a campus in Maango which employees around 2000 peoples.

 Mango also have industries like Jharkhand State Beverages Corp., Triveni Earthmovers etc.